Optimizing ArgoCD performance in HA configurations

 Element 5: Using Helm/Kustomize and MonoRepo

-Using Helm or Kustomize to generate application manifests can have a performance impact, especially in Monorepo environments, where multiple applications are included, and the generation process becomes more complex as the entire repository is manipulated.
+Generating application manifests using Helm or Kustomize can have a performance impact, especially in Monorepo environments, where multiple applications can be included, and the generation process can be complex as it involves working across repositories.

 The Repo Server clones the Git Repo locally and generates a manifest.
-If the manifest generation requires changes to repository files, only one parallel process is allowed per Repo Server replica, so if there are many applications in the monorepo, this will become a bottleneck and performance will decrease.
+If the manifest generation requires changes to repository files, only one parallel process is allowed per Repo Server replica.
+If there are many applications in the monorepo, this can become a bottleneck and reduce performance.

-In particular, in a monorepo environment that contains 50 or more applications, this parallel processing limit often slows down processing when multiple manifest generation processes occur.
-If the use of Helm or Kustomize is required and a monorepo is used, the configuration must take this limit into account.
+In particular, in a monorepo environment containing 50 or more applications, this concurrency limit often slows down processing when multiple manifest generation processes occur.
+If you must use Helm or Kustomize and are using a monorepo, you must configure it with this limit in mind.

-ArgoCD's Application Controllers are deployed as StatefulSets and scale out using Sharding.
-By using multiple Application Controller Shards, you can balance the load and improve performance.
+ArgoCD's Application Controllers are deployed as StatefulSets and scale out using sharding.
+Using multiple Application Controller shards allows for load balancing and improved performance.

-The ArgoCD HA documentation recommends sharding if your Application Controller is managing multiple clusters or consuming a lot of memory.
+The ArgoCD HA documentation recommended sharding if the Application Controller was managing multiple clusters or consuming a lot of memory.

 If the controller is managing too many clusters and uses too much memory then you can shard clusters across multiple controller replicas.